For all the information about DPI vs PPI, look no further… So what are DPI and PPI?

 When Is PPI Important?

-PPI (Pixels Per Inch) is vital when you come to work with your digital image.
-You will use this when preparing your images for printing, vs. DPI, which picks it up for the physical picture.
+PPI is vital when working with your digital image.
+When preparing your images for printing vs. DPI, you will use this, which picks it up for the physical picture.

-Changing the size of your image’s PPI (Pixels Per Inch) will give you large image print size.
-If you don’t a large print size, there is no point in increasing them.
-Otherwise, you eat up the memory of your hard drives.
+Changing the size of your image’s PPI will give you a large image print size.
+If you do not have a large print size, there is no point in increasing them.
+Otherwise, you eat up the memory of your hard drive.

-As well as the print size, the material you want to print on will also denote the PPI (Pixels Per Inch) used.
-Canvas prints don’t need such a large PPI as details become lost on the fabric material.
+As well as the print size, the material you want to print on will also denote the PPI used.
+Canvas prints do not need such a large PPI as details become lost on the fabric material.

-An image for a client to hang on their wall will need the standard 300 PPI or higher.
+An image for clients to hang on their wall will need the standard 300 PPI or higher.

 Editing software that works with pixel-based images allows you to change the resolution.
 Adobe Photoshop is a perfect example, where a quick visit to Image>Image Size will enable you to resample the pixel count.

 Knowledge about the PPI gives you more detail in your images.
-This is the most important to know about, as chances are, you’ll want to resize for printing or the web.
+This is the most important to know about, as chances are, you will want to resize for printing or the web.

-DPI will help you get better prints and print size but DPI isn’t exactly necessary.
-You have control over the PPI, and using a large enough pixel density size will ensure great photographs too.
+DPI will help you get better prints and print sizes, but it is not exactly necessary.
+When looking at DPI vs. PPI, you have control over the latter, and using a large enough pixel density size will ensure great photographs.